hetznercloud/hcloud-python/docs/usage/floating_ips/actions.rst

      - Sample
    * - delete
      - boolean
-     - If true, prevents the Floating IP from being deleted (currently delete and rebuild attribute needs to have the same value)
+     - If true, prevents the Floating IP from being deleted
      - `True`